+No one, regardless of how extensive their financial resources, wants to spend any more than necessary on legal matters.
+This is another reason mediation is a good alternative to litigation.
 Mediation costs a fraction of a traditional, adversarial divorce.
-A contested divorce can vary widely, but some experts estimate that they start at approximately $20,000, and go up from there.
+Costs of a contested divorce vary widely, but some experts estimate that traditional divorces start at approximately $20,000 and go up from there.

-Litigation can often be so costly that it drives parties deeply into debt (after wiping out their savings and their children’s college funds).
-In a mediated divorce, resources are conserved to be used in the future as intended – for the furtherance of the family’s goals!
-This is one of the ways that mediation protects families and adheres to a client-centered model.
+Litigation can often be so costly that it drives parties deeply into debt (encumbering their savings and children’s college funds).
+In a mediated divorce, resources are conserved so the future can be funded as intended – for the furtherance of the family’s goals!
+This is one of the ways that mediation protects families and follows a client-centered model.

-Court dates are set during normal business hours, requiring parties to miss work or parenting time whenever necessary.
-Litigation takes precedence over all other obligations, disrupting parties’ normal calendars and activities.
-Navigating the system and its administrative nuances is taxing enough, but when all the major marital issues are as yet unaddressed and unresolved, litigants can experience extraordinary pressure and their lives unraveling into chaos.
+Court dates are set during normal business hours, requiring parties to take time off work or reorganize parenting time whenever necessary.
+Litigation takes precedence over all other obligations, disrupting parties’ normal schedules and activities.
+Navigating the system and its administrative nuances is taxing enough, but when all the major marital issues are as yet unaddressed and unresolved, litigants can experience extraordinary pressure and a sense that their lives are veering into chaos.

-During this period, parties proceed with discovery, the production of extensive financial documentation requested by the adversary.
-They also respond to interrogatories also demanded by the adversary, made up of a multitude of written questions, many of which are surprisingly broad.
+During this period, parties proceed with discovery, which is the production of extensive financial documentation requested by the adversary.
+Litigants respond to interrogatories also demanded by the adversary, made up of a multitude of written questions, many of which are surprisingly broad.
 Each party is responsible for requesting and responding to discovery.

 Alexander Mediation Group understands the maelstrom even a good divorce brings.
-We appreciate that our divorcing clients are facing enough disruption without their professionals further burdening their time or complicating their calendar.
-By offering evening and weekend appointments, we aim to help clients accommodate their work and parenting time commitments and return stability to their schedules.
+We appreciate that our divorcing clients are facing enough disruption without further burdening their time or complicating their calendar.
+By offering evening and weekend appointments, we aim to accommodate clients’ work and parenting commitments and help return order to their schedules.